lightning/bolts/05-onchain.md

 Outputs which are *resolved* are considered *irrevocably resolved* once their *resolving* transaction is included in a block at least 100 deep on the most-work blockchain.
-100 blocks is far greater than the longest known bitcoin fork, and the same value used to wait for confirmations of miner's rewards[FIXME: ref].
+100 blocks is far greater than the longest known Bitcoin fork, and the same value used to wait for confirmations of miner's rewards[FIXME: ref].